lawrenceevalyn/THE-DISS/writing/DISSERTATION.md/DISSERTATION.md

 “Members of the Board also felt that TCP should complete an equity review of all of its employees to see what salaries are being offered from other universities and whether TCP’s salaries are in-line with what is being offered elsewhere.
 It was suggested that TCP might want to do a 10% raise across the board for all reviewing staff that remain with the project for five years.”
 (TCP Executive Board, Meeting Minutes 2005-10-20) In the next year, “Mark also reported on one item from the previous Board meeting, salary reviews.
 Maria and Shawn investigated the possibilities of raising salaries for TCP reviewers within the University of Michigan, and compared salaries at Michigan and Oxford.
 It was found that the salaries of the reviewers were comparable with expectations.
 Paul also reported that the reviewers who left had reasons other than salary (family issues, better opportunities within their field of study, etc.).
 Therefore, it was decided not to raise all reviewers salaries at once, but to continue doing merit increases that the University of Michigan does every year.”
 (TCP Executive Board, “Meeting Minutes 2006-09-16.”)

 In 2005 the TCP was thinking about themselves as competing with Google: “John Price-Wilkin, Associate University Librarian for Library Information Technology & Technical and Access Services, was a guest of the Board to talk about issues relating to the Google initiative and TCP’s role in promoting “enhanced” product to the library and academic community.
 TCP does have an important role in noting that OCR text, though good for many things, cannot serve all purposes scholars need, and TCP should continue to argue for structured electronic text for at least a portion of the collection.”
 (TCP Executive Board, “Meeting Minutes 2005-10-20.”)

+The Project Gutenberg mission has always been focused on freely giving away things which were acknowledges to have financial value.
+After all, Hart’s goal was to “pay back” the $100,000,000 he had been given in computing time --- giving away ebooks would generate and give away this financial value.
+But even in seeking to “pay back” there is an impulse behind Project Gutenberg which exceeds \[capitalism\].
+The explanatory documents of the project, when it became a major volunteer undertaking in the 1990s, read like a manifesto.

+“Encourage the Creation and Distribution of eBooks

+Help Break Down the Bars of Ignorance and Illiteracy

+Give As Many eBooks to As Many People As Possible” (History-Computer)

+“As Barbara Quint, editor of Searcher, said to me after reading some Gutenberg texts: "It struck me how noble, how wonderful, how great-spirited the people who made this all possible were.
+The time, the tedium, the labor it would take to render a book digital from a print copy."
+Further, she noted, "It's all a reminder of how much of what is the best on the Web and the Net comes from the kindness of strangers.””
+(Hane)